MeaningOfLights/AzureTraining/Hands-On-Labs-That-Work/20-Building-Linux-VM.md

 1. For Resource group, create a new "VMLinuxRG" resource group.

-1. In the Instance Details section, enter a name for your VM, such as NCGNLIDA0001 (for 'Nab Cloud Guild' Linux Internal Desktop Application).
+1. In the Instance Details section, enter a name for your VM, such as NCGNLIDA0001 (for Linux Internal Desktop Application).

 >It's best practice to standardise your resource names so you can easily identify their purpose.
 Linux VM names are a bit limited - they must be between 1 and 64 characters, cannot contain non-ASCII or special characters, and must be unique in the current resource group.